 Gritting her teeth, she repeated herself, "I. Need.
 Your.
 Help."

 He smiled at the strain this was giving her and replied cheekily, "I heard.
-But I meant, what did you need help with?"
+But I mostly meant what did you need help with?"

-She bit back a growl, after all, he was taking time away from his latest conquest to talk to her.
-She could at least try to be civil.
+She bit back a growl, after all, he was taking time away from his latest conquest to talk to her, even if he was smiling like the cat who ate the canary.

-Looking up at the ceiling, she wished the ground would swallow her whole, "I got asked out on a date."
+Looking up at the ceiling, wishing the ground would swallow her whole in that instant, she replied, "I got asked out on a date."

-"I would say congratulations, but you don't sound so enthused," he remarked.
+"I would say congratulations, but you don't sound so happy about it."

-"I feel sick when I think about it," she confided, feeling her stomach lurch causing the second part of her sentence to come out more meekly than she had intended, "I don't know what to do.
+"I feel sick," she confided, feeling her stomach lurch, her statement coming out more meekly than she had intended, "I don't know what to do.
 Help?"

 The shock still hadn't left his face, "Why me?
 Why not Star?
-She's got a boyfriend and is in the same city."
+She's got a boyfriend and, y'know, knows more about girly things than I do."

-She cringed, she hadn't meant to insult him but his crestfallen face looked hurt.
-Quickly, she amended, "All I meant was, you have experience in a variety of situations.
+She cringed, she hadn't meant to insult him but she didn't need her powers to feel the hurt in his crestfallen gaze.
+Quickly, she amended, "All I meant was you have experience in a variety of situations.
 It's not exactly a 'normal' date and I could really use some help."

 He nodded, back to his carefree self, "Okay.
 Give me a bit and we'll talk more."

 It wasn't until she hung up that she realised he hadn't said one teasing remark.
-She smiled and decided to continue her book until he called back.
+Probably due to the shock—she was prepared to hear it when he called back though.
+Sometimes.
+Shaking her head a bit, she smiled to herself and decided to continue her book until he called back.
 Turning the ringer on her communicator up to the loudest level, she set it near her and began to read.

-She jerked around wildly, almost forgetting where she was.
-She sat up abruptly and felt the crease the book had left in her cheek.
-She frowned, glancing at the time on her wind-up alarm clock.
+Raven jerked around, arms groping in the darkness around her as, for a brief moment, she forgot where she was.
+Sitting up abruptly, she could feel the crease the book had left in her cheek.
+With a frown, she glanced at the time on her night stand.
 She'd been asleep for 2 hours.
 Shit.
 She lunged for her communicator to check for any missed messages, however, she found there were none.
 Jerk.

-Rubbing her face where the book left its imprint, she decided she would get some tea.
-Grabbing her communicator, she headed for the common room.
-Upon reaching the common room, she saw Beastboy sitting next to Starfire on their violet crescent couch, showing her how to play Mega Monkey 6 on the big screen that dominated the room.
+Rubbing her face where the book left its imprint, Raven decided she would get some tea.
+Grabbing her communicator—yes, in case he called—she headed for the common room, passing Beast-boy showing Starfire the intricacies of how to play Mega Monkey 6 on the big screen that dominated the room.

-"You're finally awake," came the familiar voice of Speedy as he left the kitchen, carrying a mug of herbal tea, "'Bout time.
+"You're finally up," came the familiar voice of Speedy as he left the kitchen, carrying a mug of herbal tea. "'Bout time.
 I was going to run this up to you."

-Her eyes widened in shock, struggling to process everything that was happening, "What are you doing here?"
+Her eyes widened, it was her turn to be shocked.
+"What are you doing here?"

 He chuckled, "I offered to switch with Cyborg for the next two weeks so he and Bee can have some time together.
 Bee and Robin approved so I headed over."

-She took the tea from him, ignoring the feeling she got when her fingers brushed over his, "Thank-you.
-But...you're an hour and a half away."
+She took the tea from him, ignoring the warm feeling she got when her fingers brushed over his, "Thank-you.
+But...you're a long way away."

 "But, you were with...," she trailed off, eyes widening, "I'm sorry.
 I d-didn't mean to pull you away from that girl."